 • Daniel James Beck, who was cremated and whose ashes were scattered at sea (Report courtesy of Don Beck, Danny’s father).

-• John Lawrence Gardener, the disposition of whose remains are unknown (Report courtesy of Don Beck, John’s guardian).
+• John Lawrence Gardener, who was buried at Hidden Valley Memorial Park, now known as Pacheco Cemetery, Pacheco, California (Report courtesy of Don Beck, John’s guardian).

 The information contained on the single-page document was almost identical on these reports.
 The cause of death of each was certified as “Acute cyanide poisoning,” as determined by a Coroner’s Inquest.
 The disposition of the remains was “Returned to the United States,” and the disposition of personal effects was “Undeterminable at this time.”
 The dates and the information contained on the single-page documents were typical of most such reports.